 These mines present a clear and present threat to fish and wildlife that both Alaskan’s and Canadian’s rely on.
 Canada’s environmental laws appear to have been weakened in recent years and B.C.’s track record of water quality does not give confidence that messes will be prevented and adequately cleaned up, nor do they appear to have an adequate process to mitigate citizen’s losses.
 A case in point is the Tulsequah Chief Mine, which sits in a transboundary watershed near Juneau.
 Through the years various concepts to transport equipment, fuel, and ore have met with resistance by ATA and others, due to the risk posed to the salmon and past failures to adequately protect water quality.
 Since the 1950’s, acid from the old mine site has been draining into a tributary of the Taku River, which is the largest producer of salmon in Southeast.
 Canada has taken no meaningful action to clean up this leaky mine.

-Secretary John Kerry traveled to Alaska with President Obama recently and responded to a Juneau Empire reporter’s question about the mines, “That’s a serious issue, and obviously we are very concerned about Alaska, about the integrity of Alaska’s rivers.
+While so far the Trump Administration has been silent on this matter, former Secretary John Kerry traveled to Alaska with President Obama and once responded to a Juneau Empire reporter’s question about the mines, “That’s a serious issue, and obviously we are very concerned about Alaska, about the integrity of Alaska’s rivers.
 We’ve raised it with local governments, we’ve raised it with the federal government, and we will continue to, but it’s a…serious challenge.
 Downstream impacts should not be taken lightly by any country, anywhere.”

-Coalition efforts will continue to urge both countries to establish meaningful provisions to safeguard natural resources and local jobs from any negative impacts of B.C.’s mining program.
+Coalition efforts will continue to urge both countries to safeguard natural resources and local jobs from any negative impacts of B.C.’s mining program.

 JE 3-part series on KSM Mine